If you’ve been working on the ACT Reading section (or if it’s entirely new to you), you may take a look at the test and think:

 On the ACT Reading section, you’ll encounter four passages, each with ten related questions.
 The passages are always about the same subject areas: Literary Narrative, Social Sciences, Natural Science, and Humanities.
 You’ll have 35 minutes to answer all 40 questions, which boils down to about 9 minutes per passage and question set.

-A lot of students wonder why the ACT has both an English test and a Reading test.
+A lot of students wonder why the ACT test has both an English test and a Reading test.
 While both sections include passages and multiple-choice questions, what they test is actually very different material.
 ACT English tests your knowledge of English grammar and usage conventions: for example, you’ll see questions that test your understanding of verb parallelism.
 On the other hand, ACT Reading tests your reading comprehension skills: here, you’ll see questions related to point-of-view, for example.

 Don’t Get Distracted by the Shark Head: Timing on ACT Reading